Financial Planning and Budgeting: Overview

 Background

 Financial planning is a relatively new industry.
 (It’s a fancy name for a version of what our parents used to call budgeting.)
-In Canada, there are well over 18,000 individuals qualified to call themselves Financial Planners and thousands more can call themselves Financial Advisors, Financial Consultants and Investment Advisors some of whom may or may not have any set qualifications.
+In Canada, there are well over 18,000 individuals qualified to call themselves Financial Planners and tens of thousands more can call themselves Financial Advisors, Financial Consultants and Investment Advisors some of whom may or may not have any set qualifications.

 Over the past few years investors have been told by these advisors how they need to make financial planning one of their top priorities (where budgeting barely gets mentioned).
 And this is true, but unfortunately you cannot have one without the other.
 You first need to establish where your finances are today (your budget) before you can dream and set goals for your future (your financial plan).